colorincode/colorincode.github.io/README.md

 ### Step by Step Process

 1. **Fork peer's code from github** (or send manually if necessary)
 2. **Follow this google form** to go through the code.
 Good tips: Try not to read through more than 500 lines of code per hour, and try to make sure that you thoroughly review the code.
-A good code review typically takes at least 45m but not more than 90m.
+A good code review typically takes at least 45m but not more than 90m. **[form is here](https://docs.google.com/forms/d/e/1FAIpQLSeEKFat9BrGzmBzKyPVHqQZ4czkA2hog4O1CY-EtACLm9RKrQ/viewform?usp=pp_url)**
 3. **Branch in github to apply suggested fixes, use a markdown file to make code notes**. either way, make sure the dev author knows WHY you are suggesting changes, and what those changes will fix.
 Including docs supporting your rationale is a good idea.
 Following up in code review meetings, the dev can explain why they did or did not apply the fix.

 ### - Here is what to check, why and examples: